Religion in Chennai: Buddhism

 Buddhism is another ancient religion of Chennai introduced in the pre-Christian era.
 The city's only Buddhist temple, the Sri Lanka Maha Bodhi Centre, is located at Egmore.

 Zoroastrianism

 Parsis first arrived in the city in 1809 from Coorg when the ruling King's brother sent a deputation to the Governor of Fort St. George to deliver a picture.
 Hirijibhai Maneckji Kharas was the first Parsi to land in the city, who was accompanied by five other Parsis and two priests who bought land at Royapuram opposite the Catholic Church.
 By 1900s, the Parsis established themselves well in the city, dealing in cars, cycles, perfumes and dyes.
 The first Iranis came to Madras around 1900 and soon became known for their Irani cafes and also established or managed theatres.
 There was no official priest in the community for over 100 years till 1906.
 There was no place of worship until the Royapuram fire temple was built in 1909.
 As of 2010, there were about 250 Parsis in Chennai.
 Many of them live in Royapuram.

+Judaism

+Paradesi Jews immigrated to the Indian subcontinent during the 15th and 16th centuries following the expulsion of Jews from Spain.
+These Sephardic (from Spain and Portugal) immigrants fled persecution and death by burning in the wake of the 1492 Alhambra decree expelling all Jews who did not convert to Christianity from Spain, and King Manuel's 1496 decree expelling Jews from Portugal.

+During the 18th and 19th centuries, Paradesi Jews were Sephardi immigrants to the Indian subcontinent from Jewish exodus from Arab and Muslim countries fleeing forcible conversion, persecution and antisemitism.
+Paradesi Jews of Madras traded in Golconda diamonds, precious stones and corals.
+They had very good relations with the rulers of Golkonda, because they maintained trade connections to some foreign countries (e.g. Ottoman empire, Europe), and their language skills were useful.
+Although the Sephardim spoke Ladino (i.e. Judeo-Spanish), in India they learned Tamil and Konkani as well as Judeo-Malayalam from the Cochin Jews, also known as Malabar Jews.
+After India gained its independence in 1947 and Israel was established as a nation, most of the Paradesi Jews preferred to migrate to Australia and other Commonwealth countries, similar to the choices made by Anglo-Indians.
+The millennia-long history of Indian Jews was marked by a total absence of antisemitism from the Hindu majority and a visible assimilation in the local languages and cultures.
+The Paradesi Jews built the Paradesi synagogues and cemeteries in the city.